 - The NewSmile Aligner Monitoring App lets you upload photos and videos of your teeth so the company’s dental team can monitor your progress and keep your smile on track.

-- You can either complete an at-home impression kit or visit one of its five retail locations across Canada to get your teeth professionally scanned.
+- You can either complete an at-home impression kit or visit one of its partner dentists across Canada to get your teeth professionally scanned.

 - NewSmile’s Fast Track Bundle includes your impression kit or teeth scan, one set of aftercare retainers, and whitening treatment in your sticker price.